One Year Intensive in Islamic and Arabic Studies

 • Legal Theory – Shafi I

-• This course is an introduction to the field of legal theory.
-Students will be introduced to the methodology and principles used by scholars to extract legal rulings from the Quran, Sunnah, and other sources.
-Students will also learn the structure of Islamic legal theory as well as the major chapters within the subject.
-The text covered in this course will be the primer of al-Juwayni, al-Waraqaat.
+• This course provides an introduction to the field of Islamic legal theory.
+Students will be introduced to the methodology and principles used by scholars to derive legal rulings from the Quran, Sunnah, and other sources.
+The course will also cover the structure of Islamic legal theory, including its major topics and key concepts.
+The primary text for this course will be al-Waraqaat, the foundational primer by al-Juwayni, which will guide students through the essential principles and methodologies of Islamic jurisprudence.

 • Legal Theory – Hanafi I

-• In this course students will advance their understanding of legal theory by studying the main text in Hanafi legal theory, Usul al-Shashi (or an equivalent text).
-Students will learn the methodology of Hanafi Jurists in applying their principles to the Islamic sources to derive rulings.
+• In this course, students will deepen their understanding of legal theory by studying the primary text in Hanafi legal theory, Mukhtasar al-Manar (or an equivalent text).
+Students will explore the methodology employed by Hanafi jurists in applying their principles to the Quran, Sunnah, and other Islamic sources in order to derive legal rulings.
+This study will enhance their ability to understand the practical application of Hanafi jurisprudence and its distinctive approach to legal reasoning.

 Islamic Spirituality (Tazkiya)